Lorax-exe/auto_ip_checker/README.md

 ## daje.py
 Does the same thing, just using a GUI, it does also display which ones are harmful and whichones aren't, it's not pretty but works (you have to put in your API key before using it)

+## full.py
+Does the same thing as the GUI, I just don't like GUIs (you have to put in your API key before using it)